Having come to the conclusion (See my pages on boring small holes) that the only

 itself, let us consider the requirements.
 I should though add that at the very smallest

-using one of my controlled feed grinding rests.
+of my controlled feed grinding rests.

 The first task it though to produce a holder for each diameter of high speed steel